ramirezfx/docker-jekyll/README.md

 `sudo docker run --rm -it --volume="$PWD:/root/html" -p 4100:4000 docker-jekyll:4.2.2 /bin/sh -c "cd /root/html && bundle exec jekyll serve --host 0.0.0.0"`

+Once done, you can access your page by navigating your webbrowser to: http://localhost:4100

+## Build your project:

+If you want to build your project, navigate to your project folder as described above and type the following command:

+`sudo docker run --rm -it --volume="$PWD:/root/html" -p 4100:4000 ramirezfx/docker-jekyll:latest /bin/sh -c "cd /root/html && bundle exec jekyll build"`